 Riboflavin is a coenzyme needed to catalyze the chemical reactions in the body, specifically those necessary for the growth of the nerves, brain, and muscles of the fetus.

 Studies have found a direct connection between riboflavin and preeclampsia.
-The mechanism seems to be associated with the FAD riboflavin derived cofactor associated with mitochondrial function, oxidative stress and nitric oxide production.
+The mechanism is associated with the FAD riboflavin derived cofactor associated with mitochondrial function, oxidative stress, and nitric oxide production.
 The FAD cofactors are lower in women with preeclampsia...and so is oxidative stress, which has been shown to be driving factor in preeclampsia.

-Riboflavin has also been successful used in clinical treatment.
+Riboflavin has also been successfully used in clinical treatment.
 Studies show that high dose riboflavin supplementation is successful in reducing hypertension in preeclamptic women.

 Vitamin B5 - Pantothenic Acid

 B5-pantothenic acid is essential in the formation of red blood cells, sex hormones, and the regulation of stress hormones.

 It is also necessary for the absorption of riboflavin, so if you are deficient in pantothenic acid, you will become deficient in riboflavin.

 B6 is a cofactor for enzymatic reactions that affect the metabolism of proteins, fats, glycogen, and Nucleic Acid (DNA/RNA), as well as in the integrity of blood vessel walls.

 B6, B12, and B9 (folate) are necessary for the proper breakdown of homocysteine.
 Elevated homocysteine along with deficiencies in pyridoxine, folate and cobalamin are associated with preeclampsia.

 These two factors increase cardiovascular inflammation, oxidative stress and decrease the ability of the body to functionally push blood through the vessels, increasing hypertension.